 - Click Add Rule → Mapping Items.

-- Click Create & Apply, then Save your mappings.
+- Click Create & Apply and then Save your mapping configuration.

 Best Practices for Content Type Mapping

-- Flatten nested fields: Extract only the relevant values from objects or arrays (e.g., extract term_uid from taxonomies).
+- Flatten nested structures – Extract only the values you need from complex objects or arrays.

-- Test in sandbox/preview index before pushing to production.
+- Test in a preview or sandbox index before pushing changes to production.

 Wrapping Up

-Fine-tuning your ContentStack → Algolia integration starts with thoughtful content type mapping.
-Whether you’re pushing simple text fields or complex arrays like taxonomies, mapping rules give you the flexibility to control exactly what ends up in your search index.
+Optimizing your Contentstack → Algolia integration begins with thoughtful content type mapping.
+Whether you are indexing simple text fields or more complex structures such as taxonomies, mapping rules give you precise control over what data enters your search index.